Gitmanik/RaymondMaarloeve/RaymondMaarloeve/README.md

 3. **Communication** – inform other team members about what you're working on.
 Use a task tracking system and/or group communication channel.

 ## UI Structure
-- The `SampleScene` contains an object called `_UI` with a `Canvas` component, which is the main container for all UI elements.
+- The `Game` contains an object called `_UI` with a `Canvas` component, which is the main container for all UI elements.
 - Each new UI feature should have its **own GameObject** as a child of `_UI`.
 This makes managing individual elements easier and helps avoid conflicts.
 - Remember to use **TextMeshPro** for all UI text – it ensures better visual quality and additional styling options.